RozbehSharahi/graphql3/README.md

 composer install
 ```

-It will create a fresh installation and you might navigation to `http://YOUR_LOCAL_DOMAIN:PORT/`.
-It should ask you to
+This will create a fresh TYPO3 installation.
+Navigate to `http://[HOST]:[PORT]/`, where it should ask you to create
-create a `FIRST_INSTALL` file.
+a `FIRST_INSTALL` file.

-By now it is still mandatory to call the site-identifier manually `main` in order to have graphql route
+For the time being it is still mandatory to call the site-identifier manually `main` in order to have graphql route
-active.
+activated.
 See: `/Tests/Fixture/Graphql3TestExtension/ext_localconf.php`.

 Installation steps should be fast and easy if you use sqlite (hopefully :)).

-When using my `doka` package the path would be `http://localhost:8080/typo3/install.php`, according to configuration
+When using my `doka` package, the path would be `http://localhost:8080/typo3/install.php`, according to configuration
 in `.doka.env`.

+# Well known open tasks

+- Need tests for installation of extension ext_localconf.php of Graphql3TestExtension.
+- Need good test base in order to test if extending graphql3 via extensions is working